jatanRT/eprscope/README.md

 src="https://s3.dualstack.us-east-2.amazonaws.com/pythondotorg-assets/media/community/logos/python-logo-only.png"
 width="16" height="16" /> tools like [cwepr](https://www.cwepr.de/index)
 and the [related projetcs](https://docs.cwepr.de/v0.5/) have been developed, so far.
-The `{eprscope}`, as the first
+The `{eprscope}`, as the first complex
 <img src="https://www.r-project.org/Rlogo.png" width="16" height="16" />
-package 📦 for EPR, doesn’t want to replace the latter nor the excellent and standard EPR simulation/processing [EasySpin Toolbox](https://www.easyspin.org/) for [MATLAB](https://www.mathworks.com/products/matlab.html) and its additional frameworks like [SpecProFi](https://www.radicals.uni-freiburg.de/de/software) or [CW EPR Scripts by Emilien Etienne](https://bip.cnrs.fr/epr-facility/software-and-scripts/).
+**package** 📦 for EPR, **doesn’t want to replace the latter nor the excellent and standard EPR simulation/processing** [EasySpin Toolbox](https://www.easyspin.org/) for [MATLAB](https://www.mathworks.com/products/matlab.html) and its additional frameworks like [SpecProFi](https://www.radicals.uni-freiburg.de/de/software) or [CW EPR Scripts by Emilien Etienne](https://bip.cnrs.fr/epr-facility/software-and-scripts/).
-Rather, it may be considered like a complementary 📦 or toolbox with practical functions which have to be otherwise performed by several proprietary tools.
+Rather, **it may be considered like a complementary** 📦 **or toolbox with practical functions which have to be otherwise performed by several proprietary tools**.
 For instance, like acquisition/processing software, supplied by the EPR spectrometer manufacturers (see e.g. [*Xenon/WinEPR*](https://www.bruker.com/en/products-and-solutions/mr/epr-instruments/epr-software.html)) as well as several other software platforms like the *MS Office* and/or